 Project Officer, Conservation Programme

-• Support implementation of the IUCN Programme in Eastern Europe, North and Central Asia with specific emphasis on the Valuing and Conserving Nature Programme Area
+• Support the development and implementation of the IUCN's Programme in Eastern Europe, North and Central Asia with specific emphasis on the Valuing and Conserving Nature Programme Area

 • Assist in identification of programme priorities and project development opportunities

-• Actively build and maintain relationship with donors, partners and expert networks
+• Actively build and maintain relationship with IUCN constituents, donors, partners and expert networks in identifying fund raising and project development opportunities

-• Coordinate and manage projects under the IUCN ECARO Valuing and Conserving Nature Programme Area, with a particular focus on protected area designation, management, and socio-economic benefits
+• Coordinate and manage projects under the IUCN ECARO Valuing and Conserving Nature Programme Area, with a particular focus on protected and conserved areas governance and management

 • Ensure high quality project planning and reporting, including preparing and monitoring work plans, budgets, and technical reports

-• Prepare partnership and service contracts under projects while ensuring that all donor-related and IUCN administrative requirements are met
+• Prepare partnership and service contracts under projects while ensuring that all donor-related and IUCN administrative requirements and protocols are observed

 • Oversee timely and quality delivery of projects outputs and outcomes and ensure the long-term impact of project activities